ArkProjectNFTs/ark-project/crates/ark-indexer/README.md

 ## **Installation**

-Embed `ArkIndexer` into your Rust project by updating your `Cargo.toml`:
+Embed `ark-rs` into your Rust project by updating your `Cargo.toml`:

 ```toml
 [dependencies]